Lauren London

 Lauren Nicole London (born December 5, 1984) is an American actress.
 She is known for her roles in films and televisions shows including ATL (2006), This Christmas (2007), Madea's Big Happy Family (2011), Baggage Claim (2013), The Game (2013–2015), Games People Play (2019), Without Remorse (2021), and You People (2023).

-In 2022, London and PUMA collaborated on the L.A Love Story project.
-The footwear and apparel collection is inspired by her hometown, Los Angeles.
-Items also feature her late boyfriend Nipsey Hussle, who was fatally shot on March 31, 2019, in Los Angeles.

 Early life

 London was born to an African-American mother and an Ashkenazi Jewish father in Los Angeles.
 After attending Palisades Charter High School into her second year, London was homeschooled.

 Career

 2006: Breakthrough with ATL

 London appeared in music videos for artists such as Tyrese, Ludacris, Pharrell ("Frontin'") and Snoop Dogg.
 Her breakout year came in 2006, where she made her television debut in the "Everybody Hates Funerals" episode of the sitcom Everybody Hates Chris.
 That same year, London landed her first film role as well, playing hip-hop artist T.I.'s romantic lead in the film ATL.
 For her work, London was nominated for "Best Supporting Actress" at the Black Movie Awards.
 In 2007, London landed a role on the HBO comedy series Entourage, playing the character Turtle's (Jerry Ferrara) love interest.
 Based on her performance in ATL, London was given her role in 2007's This Christmas without having to audition.
-London, along with pop/R&B singers Cassie and Asia Nitollano.
-She also became one of the spokesmodels for the Sean John woman's collection in 2007.
+London, along with singers Cassie and Asia Nitollano.
+She became one of the spokesmodels for the Sean John woman's collection in 2007.

-In 2008, London landed the role of the character Christina in the first season of the show 90210, originally thought to be a possible romantic interest of Tristan Wilds' character "Dixon Wilson".
-London's next film role was the character "Ivy" in the 2009 release Next Day Air.
+In 2008, London landed the role of the character Christina in the first season of the show 90210, originally thought to be a possible romantic interest of Tristan Wilds' character Dixon Wilson.
+London's next film role was the character Ivy in the 2009 release Next Day Air.
 That same year, she played the character Cammy Alcott in the Chris Columbus film I Love You, Beth Cooper.
-London also appeared on the covers of magazines such as King and Jewel.
+London appeared on the covers of magazines such as King and Jewel.